| Title: | General Purpose Hierarchical Data Structure |

 The node to calculate the average branching factor for |

-is a reserved word, as defined in NODE_RESERVED_NAMES_CONST
+name is a reserved word, as defined in NODE_RESERVED_NAMES_CONST.Checks whether name is a reserved word, as defined in NODE_RESERVED_NAMES_CONST.

 name |